(1) A company may only make a market purchase of its own shares if the purchase has first been authorised by a resolution of the company.

 (b) determine both the maximum and minimum prices that may be paid for the shares.

-(4) The authority may be varied, revoked or from time to time renewed by a resolution of
+(4) The authority may be varied, revoked or from time

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.